 MOD MEX/127A2/3#1380

-5.481 Additional allocation: in Algeria, Germany, Angola, Brazil, China, Côte d’Ivoire, Egypt, El Salvador, Ecuador, Spain, Guatemala, Hungary, Japan, Kenya, Morocco, Nigeria, Oman, Uzbekistan, Pakistan, Paraguay, Peru, the Dem.
-People’s Rep. of Korea, Romania, Tunisia and Uruguay, the frequency band 10.45-10.5 GHz is also allocated to the fixed and mobile services on a primary basis.
-In Costa Rica, the frequency band 10.45-10.5 GHz is also allocated to the fixed service on a primary basis.
-(WRC-19)
+5.481 Additional allocation: in Algeria, Germany, Angola, China, Côte d’Ivoire, Egypt, Spain, Hungary, Japan, Kenya, Morocco, Nigeria, Oman, Uzbekistan, Pakistan, the Dem.
+People’s Rep. of Korea, Romania and Tunisia, the frequency band 10.45-10.5 GHz is also allocated to the fixed and mobile services on a primary basis.
+In Brazil, Costa Rica, El Salvador, Ecuador, Guatemala, Mexico, Paraguay, Peru and Uruguay, the frequency band 10.45-10.5 GHz is also allocated to the fixed service on a primary basis.
+(WRC-23)

 Reasons: As a result of the allocation of the frequency band 10-10.5 GHz on a primary basis in Region 2, this footnote should be updated to reflect the additional allocation to the fixed service.